 Do you think it's useless for Valve to develop Artifact for PS4 and XBOX ONE?

 Would it be a waste of resources for Valve to develop Artifact for additional platforms?
 Personally, I own all current generation of consoles and a decent PC, but I'm sure there are people with not enough money to own one that meets the minimum requirements of the game.
 Since video game consoles cost less than buying a PC, wouldn't it bring in more potential players to the game, making it more profitable?

-Would you be interested in purchasing rare cards in the market?
+Would you be interested in watching Artifact Animated Short?

 Just like how Blizzard does for heroes in Overwatch and Hearthstone, if Valve ever made an animated short, would you care to watch?
 Btw, D.Va is love, D.Va is waifu...
 I mean life Lol